Fran Beltrán

-Francisco José Beltrán Peinado (born 3 February 1999) is a Spanish professional footballer who plays as a central midfielder for La Liga club RC Celta de Vigo.
+Francisco José Beltrán Peinado (born 3 February 1999) is a Spanish professional footballer who plays as a central midfielder for La Liga club Celta de Vigo.

 Club career

 Rayo Vallecano

 Born in Madrid, Beltrán joined Rayo Vallecano's youth system in 2013 from Getafe CF. He made his senior debut with the former's reserves on 13 December 2015 at the age of just 16, starting in a 1–1 Tercera División home draw against CD San Fernando de Henares.

 Beltrán was a regular for the first team during the 2016 pre-season, being the most utilised player by manager José Ramón Sandoval.
 He made his professional debut on 20 August, playing the full 90 minutes in a 2–1 away loss to Elche CF in the Segunda División.

 Beltrán scored his first goal as a professional on 29 October 2016, his team's first in a 3–2 defeat at CD Tenerife.
 An undisputed starter during the 2017–18 season, he contributed 40 appearances as his side returned to La Liga as champions.